-While in Bamako, the work is generally performed in an office environment.
-However, the position also requires travel throughout the country of assignment, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.
+Depending on the assignment location in-country, the work may be performed in an office environment and/or on a military compound.
+The position also requires travel throughout the country of assignment, which may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.